5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 Writing:

-• Significant gap between verbal ability and written output — they explain an idea perfectly aloud but can't get it on paper
+• Significant gap between verbal ability and written output — they can explain an idea perfectly aloud but can't get it on paper

 • Handwriting that is notably slow, effortful, or difficult to read compared to peers